 When you bring home fresh shrimp, you just gotta use it right away.
 There's no wasting time.
 So we grilled some of these up on the barbecue, and the rest became coconut shrimp tacos, just in time for Taco Tuesday.
 Really, it wasn't Tuesday, I have to say.
-But whatever, who needs for it to be Tuesday for tacos?
+But whatever, who needs it to be Tuesday for tacos?
 Not in my house.

 I happened to have coconut flour in the pantry.
 Using coconut flour in your breading station really amps up the coconut taste, but it is a little harder to work with.
-Coconut flour has a lot of moisture, so the breading process can be a little goopy.
+Coconut flour absorbs a lot of moisture, so the breading process can be a little goopy.
 That's why it's really important to pat the shrimp as dry as possible with paper towels before they go into the flour.

 I like to set up a breading station lining right up to the skillet; flour, then beaten egg, and then panko; all in a row.
 I used large bowls for this recipe because then you can toss all the shrimp at once, with the flour, then in the egg, and finally in the crumbs.

-- *Coconut Shrimp
+Coconut Shrimp Tacos

-- 1/4 cup coconut oil
+- 2 tablespoon coconut oil

 - 1 cup coconut flour

-- 3 eggs, beaten
+- 3 eggs beaten

 - 1 cup panko crumbs

-- 1/4 tsp red chili flakes
+- ¼ teaspoon red chili flakes

 - zest of one lime

-- 1 lb fresh shrimp, shelled, deveined and tails removed (or frozen and defrosted)
+- 1 lb fresh shrimp shelled, deveined and tails removed (or frozen and defrosted)

-- 4 tbsp mayonnaise
+- 4 tablespoon mayonnaise

-- 1 tsp lime juice
+- 1 teaspoon lime juice

-- 8 flour tortillas, warmed on a grill or in the oven wrapped in foil
+- 8 flour tortillas warmed on a grill or in the oven wrapped in foil

-- 1 avocado, sliced
+- 1 avocado sliced

-- 1 lime, sliced
+- 1 lime sliced

-- 1/4 cup pickled jalapeno peppers
+- ¼ cup pickled jalapeno peppers

-- 1/4 cup green salsa, or salsa verde (or any salsa)
+- ¼ cup green salsa (or any salsa)

-- Chopped fresh cilantro (optional)
+- Chopped fresh cilantro optional

-- Prep all of your taco toppings; avocado, tomato, cilantro, limes, and whatever else you want to add, so that they are ready when the shrimp are ready.
+- Prep all of your taco toppings; avocado, tomato, cilantro, limes, and whatever else you want to add so that they are ready when the shrimp are ready.

 - Set up your breading station; put coconut flour in a large bowl, beat eggs in another large bowl, and put panko crumbs along with chile flakes and lime zest into another large bowl and combine.